carlosabalde/libvmod-redis/README.rst

     Adds an extra Redis Cluster server.
     Must be used during the ``vcl_init`` phase.

     This feature is only available once Redis Custer support has been enabled when calling ``redis.init()``.
-Other servers is the cluster are automatically discovered by the VMOD using the ``CLUSTER SLOTS`` commands.
+Other servers in the cluster are automatically discovered by the VMOD using the ``CLUSTER SLOTS`` commands.
 Anyway, knowing more cluster servers during startup increases the chances of discover the cluster topology if some server is failing.

 COMAND EXECUTION FUNCTIONS
 ==========================